(written by Emork, the Lizard King: Classic Queue)

 Preface (you can safely ignore this story)

 During my first career as a VGA Planets commander (15 years ago) I was completely unaware of the strategy of Merlin-build-control.
 Despite this I had fun and success.
 So you could just as well ignore this strategy.
 But in case you want to fight the best, you should at least know it.
 When my second addiction to this game began I knew much more about resource controlling – thanks to Magic the Gathering, a card game as fascinating as VGA Planets itself.
 After my first games on planets.nu it became clear to me that ships are the most restricted resource in this game and I started exploring Merlin-build-control.
-In my published game ‘46182: Orkney World Sector’ at planets.nu I used it intensly and it was tremendous helpful.
+In my published game ‘46182: Orkney World Sector’ at planets.nu I used it intensely and it was tremendously helpful.
 I’m sure that many of the experienced players know this strategy but I was surprised that up to now I never saw an opponent using it – not even the very best Pirates I was fighting.
 To equal out chances I want to make Merlin-build-control known to all interested.

 For using Merlin-Build-Control the following preconditions have to be met: